Updated 1 month ago

 Mount Rainier National Park is just about as beautiful as it gets.
 Visitors frequently capture photos of Mount Rainier itself, an active volcano that last erupted roughly 500 years ago.
 You can see how the volcanic activity shaped the surrounding landscape, enjoy subalpine wildflower meadows, and see animals like the rare American marten, mountain goats, and bobcats.

-National park visitation statistics
+National park visitation trends and statistics

-According to data from the National Parks Service, around 90 million people visit the U.S. National Parks for recreation each year.
+According to data from the National Parks Service, over 90 million people visit the U.S. National Parks for recreation each year.
 Between 2019 and 2023, the number of annual visitors fluctuated largely due to COVID-19 and natural weather conditions.

-In 2023, the total number of recreational visitors to the national parks was 92,392,227, up 4% from the previous year.
+In 2024, the total number of recreational visitors to the national parks was 94,287,567, up 2% from the previous year.
 In fact, some national parks have become so popular that reservation systems are required for entry or for top attractions in peak seasons.

 A bar graph showing annual national parks visitors per year from 2019 to 2023